wp-plugins/foundation-columns/readme.txt

 Adds support for using Zurb's Foundation grid-system via shortcodes in WordPress' TinyMCE editor.

-For more information about Foundation, please [read the docs](http://foundation.zurb.com/docs/ "Zurb Foundation").
+For more information about Foundation, please [read the docs][http://foundation.zurb.com/docs/ "Zurb Foundation"].

 This plugin is compatible with version 5 of Foundation, and includes support for small, medium and large breakpoints.